2024 United States presidential election in Ohio: Green Party ballot access controversy

 Green Party nominee Jill Stein also appeared on the ballot, though votes for her did not count, due to her nominating a running mate after the state deadline.
 Citing the law that allowed Joe Biden to be nominated, the Green Party attempted to use this exact ruling in their favor to swap VP candidates.
 However, VP candidate Anita Rios testified in federal court that she had not signed the withdraw form, and that someone unknown to the Stein campaign had submitted a forgery of her signature.
 The Green Party argued that the Secretary of State should never have accepted the withdraw letter, saying the signature of Rios was a PDF copy from her 2014 governorship candidacy paperwork.
 The Stein campaign stated that a letter to the Ohio Secretary of State requesting removal from the ballot was "fraudulent".

 A hearing to restore ballot access for Stein was scheduled for October 22, in which the federal courts abstained from making a ruling on the case.
 The Stein campaign and the Ohio Green Party announced that they would continue the lawsuit to make the votes for Stein-Rios in Ohio count.
+The court, however, ruled the withdraw of the candidate as legitimate and the Secretary of State ordered county Board of Elections to no count any vote for Stein.